Edirom/Edirom-Online/README.md

 ## Roadmap

+## Roadmap

-Until today Edirom Online and its features were developed as one application with strong dependencies on the JavaScript framework [Ext JS] (current version Ext JS 4.2.1) like mentioned above.
-Frontend and backend are currently living in this one application.
-Regarding to Edirom Online's release plans ExtJS is planned to be updated in the near future until ExtJS 7.0.0.
+Until 2025, Edirom Online and its features were developed as a single, monolithic application based on the JavaScript framework Ext JS (last used version: Ext JS 4.2.1).
+As part of the architectural modernization of the software, **Edirom Online was split into separate frontend and backend repositories in April 2025**, enabling a cleaner structure, independent deployment, and improved long-term maintainability.

-With the help and under the guidance of the project "[Edirom Online Reloaded]" (funded by the DFG, 2024–2026) Edirom will exprerience some major updates and improvements to achieve sustainability of the software, e.g features and functionalites will be modularized as [edirom web components] and also a separation of frontend and backend and a crucial reduction of dependencies especially regarding frameworks is envisaged.
-In addition [ZenMEM] will continue to support and coordinate the sustainable development of the Edirom Online software.
+With support from the DFG-funded project [Edirom Online Reloaded] (2024–2026), the software is currently undergoing significant **modernization steps**:

+- modularizing major features into [edirom web components],
+- reducing external (framework) dependencies to ensure sustainability,
+- improving code structure and quality through refactoring and targeted updates,
+- coordinating sustainable development with the support of the broader Edirom community and [ZenMEM].

+To track progress, upcoming release plans, and ongoing development activities, please refer to the **milestone pages** of all three repositories:

+- [Edirom Online milestones] (main application)
+- [Edirom Online Frontend milestones]
-See the [Edirom Online milestones] for more details.
+- [Edirom Online Backend milestones]

 ## Contributing